 4. True Texas Chili

-This chili recipe goes one step further in its pursuit of the beefiest-possible bowl.
-They skip the tomatoes altogether – no chunky tomatoes, no tomato paste, no tomato sauce – and simmer beef directly in chili paste.
+This chili recipe goes one step further in its pursuit of the beefiest possible bowl.
+It skips the tomatoes altogether - no crushed tomatoes, no tomato paste, no tomato sauce - in favor of simmering the beef directly in chili paste.

 5. Real Texas Chili Con Carne

-Everyone loves labeling their chili “real” or “true” Texas chili, but I think this one definitely hits the mark.
-This recipe uses a blend of dried chilies to create a spicy, earthy, and smoky flavor in the broth.
+Everyone loves labeling their chili "real" or "true" Texas chili, but I think this one definitely hits the mark.
+This recipe uses a blend of dried chilies to create a spicy, earthy, and smoky flavor in the beef stock.

 If you want to amp up the spice, you can add a can of chipotles in adobo sauce.
 Be sure you have a glass of milk on the side, though, because that spice won't mess around!